sbanert/tomography-course/README.md

 If you have any questions, please **do not send me an e-mail,** but open an issue in this repository, since you will certainly not be the only one with the same question.

 ## Lectures
-Lecture slides will soon be found here.
+Lecture slides can be found in the Lectures directory.

 ## Exercises
 Exercises will soon be found here.